Deseret CWMU State Buck Deer Hunt

 Every hunter is required to check in before they start hunting.
 Every hunter is also required to check out before leaving.
 Even if an animal is not harvested, we still need to know that you are off the CWMU.

-- Guided option: If a guided hunt is wanted, the cost is $3,000 for the week.
+Guided option: If you decide you want to be guided on the deer hunt, the cost is $3,000 for the week.

 To ensure a quality hunting experience for all public hunters all scheduling and inquiring must be done through Wild Country Outfitters Management (contact information at the bottom of this letter).
 Individual Wild Country Outfitter guides are NOT permitted to schedule hunts or deviate from the information in this letter.

 Hunters may shoot only one animal.
 Once an animal has been wounded, hit, or blood has been drawn, that is your animal and you will NOT be able to harvest or shoot at another animal.